NickWaldock/practice-log/testing.md

   </tr>
   <tr>
     <td>Option 2 - View Difficulties Function</td>
     <td>Function iterates and prints the list of all difficulties data held in the "log" workheet of the "practice_log" spreadsheet.
+Any "None" values are removed.
 Requests user "Enter" input to return to the menu</td>
     <td></td>
     <td></td>
     <td></td>